 Well, reality has a funny way of reminding us quickly.
 I decided I wanted to work on the things I was passionate about.
 My book, The Core Value Equation, and my podcast The Greatness Machine were two pet projects that soon engulfed my life.

 I went all-in on my podcast and book launch and spent close to 1500 hours in 2020 launching these two endeavors.
 Were they runaway successes…NO…. were they successful by a normal person’s standard…absolutely!
 Unfortunately, the reality was misaligned with expectations on these projects.
 Although I enjoyed working on the projects, they are still a big work in progress.

-After the launch of my book on September 15th, 2020, I found myself with a lot of free time on my hands, and really nothing to do… again be careful what you wish for.
+After the launch of my book on September 15th, 2020, and online promotions in collaboration with friends from The Marketing Heaven, I found myself with a lot of free time on my hands, and really nothing to do… again be careful what you wish for.